-The first thing everyone thinks about when you hear the word "animation" is the Disney feature films.
+The first thing everyone thinks about when they hear the word "animation" is the Disney feature films.
 Other studios have also entered the animation game.
-Universal, Warner Brothers, Dreamworks and Nickleodeon supply features as well.
+Universal, Warner Brothers and Dreamworks supply features as well.

-But there's a lot more to animation and "character voices" than cartoons on the big screen.
-Today character voices are used in direct-to-dvd features, video games, character commercials, radio plays, board games, networkand cable TV cartoons, toys, internet flash animation... the list goes on and on.
-Here's a look at some those markets for talent with a knack for funny voices.
+But today "character voices" are used in direct-to-dvd features, video games, character commercials, TV cartoons, toys... the list goes on and on.
+Here's a look at those markets for talent with a knack for funny voices.

-With the success of Huckleberry Hound and the Scooby Doo back in the day and The Simpsons and Family Guy in present times, television animation has come into it's own.
+With the success of The Simpsons and Family Guy, television animation has come into it's own.
 There are several different types of this format however.

 The video game market is now actually larger than the motion picture industry!
 With these developments a new style of acting was created: voice acting for video games.
 The skill required is to act out many unrelated lines as well as the grunts and groans required to do battle.

-Character voices are also used in television commercials that use either traditional or 3-D animation.
-Old favorites like Tony the Tiger or the Pillsbury Doughboy and the ubiquitous Raid Bugs are early examples.
-With the use of 3-D animation toasters and dishwashers can now move and talk.
-And radio uses character voices in the classic "partner read" theater-of-the -mind commercials: George Washington talking to Martha Washing about the Presidents Day Sale for example.
+Character voices are also used in television commercials that use animation.
+Old favorites like Tony the Tiger or the Pillsbury Doughboy and the ubiquitous Raid Bugs are examples.
+And radio uses character voices in the "partner read" commercials: George Washington talking to Martha Washing about the Presidents Day Sale for example.

 A whole new universe of animation is opening up on the internet.
-A technology called Flash Animation is used to create low bandwidth scalable resolution cartoons.
-This technology is most often seen in the greeting cards that have animated characters.
-In addition the internet has opened many venues for animated shorts such as Atom Films, You Tube and Live Video.
-Not a lot of money in this yet but a great way to get experience and credits.
+A technology called Flash Animation is used to create low bandwidth cartoons.
+This is most often seen in the greeting cards that have animated characters.
+And the internet has many venues for animated shorts such as You Tube.

-There's a saying in the animation business that you need thirty voices and you'll actually use three.
+There's a saying in the animation business that you need thirty voices but you'll actually use three.
 It means that you need many voices.
-You say you do a pirate and a robot?
-EVERYONE does a pirat and a robot!
-You can do a Southern Dialect?
-So can every school kid.
 So work on developing lots of different voices and dialects.

 And give these voices names and personalities.
-Pay attention to Homer's personality and how he reacts to the other characters.
+Pay attention to the character's personality and how he reacts to the other characters.
 Remember animation performance is voice acting.
 So work on portraying emotions and attitudes with your voice.
-Keep track of your characters on a character list.
+Keep track of your characters with a character list.

-You should take animation voice over classes until you and your instructors feel that you are skilled enough to compete in your area.
+You should take animation voice over classes to perfect the skills needed to compete in your area.
 Then you need to create a professional animation demo.
-The voice-over demo and your character list are the calling cards in the world of animation.
+The voice-over demo and your character list are your calling cards in the world of animation.

-Once you have a top-notch demo you should send it to production companies and advertising agencies in your area.
-You should also enclose a cover letter introducing yourself and a resume of any voice-over experience that you have.
-If you have no experience just leave the resume out--it won't be missed.
+Send your demo to production companies and advertising agencies in your area.
+Enclose a cover letter introducing yourself and a resume of any voice-over experience that you have.

 To do this you need a voice over home recording studio.
 You'll do most of your auditions and much of your work from home.
-The good news is that you can compete all over the world for jobs.
+The good news is that you can compete for jobs all over the world.